AlexanderGTumanov/hep-th-rag/README.md

 Loads all chunk records from a `chunks.jsonl` file into memory.
 Each non-empty line is parsed as JSON and stored as a dictionary in a list, which is then returned.
 This function is used when full access to the chunk metadata is required.

+#### `prepare_dataloaders(vocab, seq_len, batch_size = 128, valid_split = 0.2, seed = 42, unk_discard_ratio = 0.5, pad_threshold_ratio = 0.7, corpus_dir = "../data/corpus")`

+Builds training and validation dataloaders from the corpus.
+It creates two dataset instances (with random cropping for training and without for validation), splits the data according to `valid_split` using the provided `seed`, and filters out chunks where the non-padded portion contains more than `unk_discard_ratio` `<unk>` tokens, provided the overall padding ratio is below `pad_threshold_ratio`.
+The remaining samples are wrapped into subsets and returned as `DataLoader` objects with the specified `seq_len`, `batch_size`, with shuffling enabled for training and the last incomplete batch dropped in both loaders.
+Note that the `seed` only affects the train–validation split and not the cropping of the training dataset.
+This ensures that, over multiple epochs, the model sees most of the training data, while none of the validation data enters the training loop.

+#### `prepare_embedding_dataloader(vocab, seq_len, batch_size = 128, corpus_dir = "../data/corpus")`

+Builds a single dataloader for embedding generation.
+It creates a dataset without random cropping, does not perform any `<unk>`-based filtering or train–validation split, and returns a `DataLoader` with the specified `vocab`, `seq_len`, `batch_size`, and `corpus_dir`.
+The data is processed in order and the final incomplete batch is kept.

 #### `ChunkEncoder(vocab_size, d_model = 256, n_heads = 8, n_layers = 4, d_ff = 1024, max_len = 512, dropout = 0.1, out_dim = 256, use_positional_encoding = False)`

 Defines a Transformer-based encoder that maps tokenized text chunks into fixed-size dense embeddings.
 The model uses a `d_model`-dimensional token representation, multiple self-attention layers with `n_heads` attention heads each, and feed-forward blocks of size `d_ff`.
 The final output is projected to an embedding of size `out_dim`, which is used for retrieval.